googleinterns/bert-annotator/README.md

  - `--prob_punctuation_change_between_tokens=[Probability of changing the punctuation between tokens to be one of {", ", ". ", "; ", " - "}]`
  - `--prob_punctuation_change_at_sentence_end=[Probability of changing the punctuation at the sentence end to be one of {"?", "!", ".", ":", ";", " - "}]`
  - `--prob_sentence_concatenation=[Probability of concatenating sentences]`
- - `--modify_original` (to apply the augmentations to the orignal sentences, too.
+ - `--modify_original` (to apply the augmentations to the original sentences, too.
 Useful to replace all entities.)
  - `--num_contextless_addresses=[Number of entries solely consisting of an address, without any context]`
  - `--num_contextless_phones=[Number of entries solely consisting of a phone number, without any context]`
  - `--mask_digits` (to replace all digits with zeros)